timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 # DIC is an estimate of expected predictive error (lower deviance is better).
 ```

-The precision of the values returned in the overall table is not very high.
+The precision of the values printed in the overall table is not very high.
 If we display just the summary of the parameter values (which gives higher precision), you will see that the parameter estimates are very similar to those obtained by the linear model, above:

 ```R
 model2$summary